lubosgarancovsky/opus/README.md

 # Opus

-Jira board clone where projects are not organized under tenants, but directly under the users accounts.
+Monolithic Jira board clone where projects are not organized under tenants, but directly under the users accounts.
 Instead of creating teams, owner of a project can invite collaborators.

 Project consists of a **Spring Boot** backend and **Next.js** frontend with **PostgreSQL** as a database.